twobucks/slack-message/README.md

 ![](https://twobucks.co/assets/slack-message.gif)

 Send messages from your terminal directly to the Slack channel.

-The idea for this package can be found [here](https://github.com/mikaelbr/open-source-ideas/issues/2).
+The idea for this was published in [mikaelbr/open-source-ideas](https://github.com/mikaelbr/open-source-ideas/issues/2).

+Common use cases for this package are:

+* Slack notifications when a CI server finishes its work
+* Slack notifications when a deployment is complete
+* Slack notifications when any other process exits

 ## Install